weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 throughout this book.

-1.3 Definitions If A is any set (whose elements may be numbers or any other objects), we write x € A to indicate that x is a member (or an element) of A.
+1.3 Definitions If A is any set (whose elements may be numbers or any other objects), we write x  \in  A to indicate that x is a member (or an element) of A.

 If x is not a member of A, we write: x c A.